spyeyeapp/test-repo/README.md

 ## License

-This repository's contents are proprietary — © 2026 Shashi Das.
+SpyEye is proprietary software — © 2026 Shashi Das.
 All rights reserved.
-Full [Terms of Use](https://spyeye.app/terms) and [Privacy Policy](https://spyeye.app/privacy).
+It's provided as-is, with no warranty of any kind.
+Full Terms of Use and Privacy Policy are linked above.